-- Create and maintain an overarching strategy for security governance, risk, and compliance management. - Continue to provide ongoing branchwide information security training, awareness, operations, and assessment services. - Evaluate, establish, and enhance an effective security tool set including security tools and solutions. - Improve information security threat detection and incident response times. - Decrease the recovery time for restoring normal business operations. - Align with industry information security frameworks and best practices to recommend strategies for addressing new and evolving technologies and threats.
+- Create and maintain an overarching strategy for security governance, risk, and compliance management. - Continue to provide ongoing branchwide information security training, awareness, operations, and assessment services. - Evaluate and establish an effective security tool set. - Improve information security threat detection and incident response times. - Decrease the recovery time for restoring normal business operations. - Align with industry information security frameworks and best practices to recommend strategies for addressing new and evolving technologies and threats.

-- Number of courts participating in the security awareness program. - Number of courts participating in the branch endpoint management program that safeguards networked devices, data, and other assets from cyber threats.
+- Number of courts participating in the security awareness program. - Number of courts participating in the branch endpoint management program that safeguards networked devices, data, and other assets from cyber threats. - Number of hours of security-related education completed by branch employees.

-- Number of hours of security-related education completed by branch employees. - Number of annual security assessments. - Number of security alerts that require intervention.
+- Number of annual security assessments. - Number of security alerts that require intervention.